(last updated: 06.08.2015)

 All economic figures originate from the Statistical Office of Estonia

-As of 31 December 2011, Belgian direct investments in Estonia totalled 52.5 million EUR.
-This is 0.27% of all foreign direct investments made in Estonia.
-The investments have mostly gone to construction (37.3%), real estate rental and business activity (30%), wholesale and retail trade, motor vehicle and motorcycle repair (20.8%), and also some to vocational, research and technical activity (5.6%), the manufacturing industry (2.8%), and the transport and storage sector (2.3%).
+As of 31 December 2014, Belgian direct investments in Estonia totalled 54,3 million EUR.
+This is 0,34 % of all foreign direct investments made in Estonia.
+The investments have mostly gone to construction, real estate rental and business activity, the transport and storage sector, and the wholesale and retail trade.

 The defence co-operation between Estonia and Belgium has been focused on the navy (the BALTRON project) and on mines countermeasures.
 Belgium is a participant in the BALTRON project as well as a member of the BALTRON Naval Working Group (NWG).